AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * If you see duplicates sent exactly 60 seconds apart, it's probably a problem on the provider side, they don't send a SUBMIT_SM_RESP quick enough.

-* If you see many BIND/UNBIND, you have an unstable connection: see the Issues with unstable connections section for solutions before attempting to solve duplicate messages issues.
+* If you see many BIND/UNBIND, you have an unstable connection.
+See the[Issue with unstable connections](../../administration/using/sms-protocol.md#issues-unstable-connection) section for solutions before attempting to solve duplicate messages issues.

 Mitigating the amount of duplicates when there is a retry:

 * Lower the sending window.
 The sending window should be big enough to cover for SUBMIT_SM_RESP latency, but not too big.
 Its value represents the maximum number of messages that can be duplicated if an error happens while the window is full.